 Potential expats will no doubt have many questions about moving to Malaysia.
-From travel requirements to language barriers and working, here are answers to some of the most frequently asked questions about expat life in Malaysia.
+From travel requirements and language barriers to work and schools, below are answers to some of the most frequently asked questions about expat life in Malaysia.

-Is Kuala Lumpur the only place that I would be able to find employment?
+Is Kuala Lumpur the only place where I would be able to find employment?

 What languages are spoken in Malaysia?